opdev3/nftez/README.md

 # ZeroTerminal
-ZeroTerminal is an all-in-one app for on-chain NFTs on Tezos.
+ZeroTerminal is a decentralized application for creating, selling and collecting on-chain NFTs on Tezos.